Prof. Barry Quinn

 1. Weilong Liu 2022 (From Lingnan University College of Yat-sen University (SYSU) in Guangzhou, China ) “Market Manipulation and AI Anomaly Detection”

-2. James Hannon 2023 (From UCD) “Leveraging Computer Vision to under and enhance Insurance Pricing”
+2. James Hannon 2023 (From UCD) “Leveraging Computer Vision to understand and enhance Insurance Pricing”

 3. Birem Abderraouf 2025 (From UPEC Paris) “Generative AI in Capital Markets”